core-wg/oscore/draft-ietf-core-object-security.md

 The unprotected options ({{fig-option-protection}}) may reveal privacy sensitive information, see {{unprot-fields}}.
 CoAP headers sent in plaintext allow, for example, matching of CON and ACK (CoAP Message Identifier), matching of request and responses (Token) and traffic analysis.
 OSCORE does not provide protection for HTTP header fields which are not both CoAP-mappable and class E. The HTTP message fields which are visible to on-path entity are only used for the purpose of transporting the OSCORE message, whereas the application layer message is encoded in CoAP and encrypted.

+COSE message fields, i.e. the OSCORE option, may reveal information about the communicating endpoints.
+E.g. 'kid context', which is intended to help the server find the right context, may reveal information about the client.
+Tracking 'kid' and 'kid context' to one server may be used for correlating requests from one client.

 Unprotected error messages reveal information about the security state in the communication between the endpoints.
 Unprotected signaling messages reveal information about the reliable transport used on a leg of the path.
 Using the mechanisms described in {{context-state}} may reveal when a device goes through a reboot.
 This can be mitigated by the device storing the precise state of sender sequence number and replay window on a clean shutdown.

 The length of message fields can reveal information about the message.
 Applications may use a padding scheme to protect against traffic analysis.